OB-lab/James_et_al._2021-MBE/README.md

 ## SNP calling

 We used ```FreeBayes``` to jointly call SNPs per population.
 Joint calling uses information across all samples to call a SNP (which can be beneficial for samples with low coverage).
 It thus assumes all samples are genetically similar.
-It is typical to joint call on “cohorts” of genetically similar individuals (aka populations, species).
-SNPs from these cohorts are then combined into one file.
+It is typical to joint call on “cohorts” of genetically similar individuals (aka populations or species).
+SNPs from these cohorts are then combined into one VCF file.

-We jointly called SNPs separately for each of the 23 populations because **1)** our samples were collected within distinct populations that occupy discrete geographic ranges, and **2)** previous data shows individuals within a population cluster together (are quite genetically similar).
+We jointly called SNPs independently for each of the 23 populations because **1)** our samples were collected within distinct populations that occupy discrete geographic ranges, and **2)** previous data shows that individuals within a population cluster together (are quite genetically similar).

 However, when jointly calling SNPs, you must be careful with how the variant caller outputs the data.
 Typically, variant-calling software only outputs variant sites.
 However, if SNPs are being called on separate populations, and then combined, you will be unable to distinguish between monomorphic sites, and those that are missing data.
-Therefore, it is important to output all variant and invariant sites when a study has multiple populations that are independently being jointly called.
+Therefore, it is important to output all variant and invariant sites when you have multiple populations that are independently being jointly called.
 For instance, the ```--report-monomorphic``` flag within ```FreeBayes``` achieves this.

 Due to computational constraints, we excluded contigs with extremely high coverage (removal of a contig if any site was >1,000X for an individual).
 This was an arbitrary cut-off value.
 Even if we called SNPs within these high coverage regions, these sites would have been removed in the downstream filtering steps due to their high coverage.

+We ran ```FreeBayes``` for each of the 23 populations.

 ```
 ./freebayes -f reference.fasta ind1.sort.rg.bam ind2.sort.rg.bam --use-best-n-alleles 4 --report-monomorphic --genotype-qualities  –targets high_coverage_regions.bed >pop1_joint_raw.vcf